Bot Or Not: A Tale Of Two Minceys

 “Fed up with how Lorraine and William were using her identity, she quit ProTrump45 in June.
 She didn’t hear from them again until her aunt saw her name on the President’s Twitter account.
 Which put her back in contact with Lorraine and William, where she told them ‘Yall not slick.
 I’ve told yall this before stop using that fake alteration of my name,’ according to screenshots she sent Collins.
 Lorraine responded with ‘Nicole mincy generates more traffic, sorry hun.'”

-By May, World Net Daily had published a story about how Mincey with an e, (the Twitter persona, not the Jersey City college student) had hopped on the Trump train after previously having been an Obama supporter.
+By May, World Net Daily had published a story about how Mincey with an “e” (the Twitter persona, not the Jersey City college student) had hopped on the Trump train after previously having been an Obama supporter.
 In June, a Daily Caller article (much of it ripped straight from the ProTrump45 website) appeared.
 It has since been referred to as an “advertorial” in several circles.
 As the summer heated up, so did the many conflicting threads in this story.
-July sees a press release for the ProTrump merch site and early August POTUS is slammed in multiple outlets for “thanking a bot.”
-Daily Caller blithely offers a humorous clarification to their “advertorial “The advertiser story below might be completely fake, but their deals are 100% real!
+July saw a press release for the ProTrump merch site, and in early August, the POTUS was slammed in multiple outlets for “thanking a bot.”

+The Daily Caller blithely offers a humorous clarification to their advertorial, stating, “The advertiser story below might be completely fake, but their deals are 100% real!
 Get your Trump swag while you can!”

-This too may be “fake news” considering the fact that Talking Points Memo reports that customers have complained they didn’t even get their shirts!
+This too may be “fake news” considering the fact that Talking Points Memo reports that customers have complained they didn’t even get their shirts.

 There’s still a lot that doesn’t add up.
-Some sources report the real Mincey as being from Camden, however, at least during her tenure at St. Peter’s University she would have been based in Jersey City.
+Some sources report the real Mincey as being from Camden, however, at least during her tenure at St. Peter’s University, she would have been based in Jersey City.
 While at St. Peters, the dean at one point contacted her regarding the school’s address being used for business purposes.
 Mincey’s claim of identity theft may have some holes, however.
-For instance, the “organization” who recruited her have not been verified.
-New York magazine refers to “circumstantial evidence being forged” without an explicit explanation.
+For instance, the “organization” who recruited her has not been verified.
+New York Magazine refers to “circumstantial evidence being forged” without an explicit explanation.
 This most likely refers to the screencaps of messages from Lorraine and William, her supposed recruiters.

 My story: Trump’s favorite Twitter fan is real.